cosmos/iavl/docs/proof/proof.md

 Range proofs can also be used to prove the _absence_ of a key.
 This is done by producing a range proof of the keys directly before and after the absent key - if the proof root matches the tree root, and the proof does not include the leaf node for the key, then the key cannot be in the tree.
+For example, the above proof can prove that the key `ab` is not in the tree, because if it was it would have to be ordered between `a` and `b` - it is clear from the tree that there is no such node, and if there was it would cause the parent hashes to be different from what we see.

 ## API Overview

 The following is a general overview of the API - for details, see the [API reference](https://pkg.go.dev/github.com/tendermint/iavl).

-As an example, we will be using the same IAVL tree as outlined in the introduction:
+As an example, we will be using the same IAVL tree as described in the introduction:

 ```
             d